darranholmes74/reading-notes/class2.md

 pwd - Print Working Directory

-A file or directory is refering to a path.
+A file or directory is referring to a path.
 There are 2 types of paths, absolute and relative.
-A absolute path is a specified location in a file or directory that is in relation to the root directory indicated by and (/) in the beginning.
+An absolute path is a specified location in a file or directory that is with the root directory indicated by and (/) in the beginning.
-A relative path is a specified location in the file/directory in relation to the current location in the system.
+A relative path is a specified location in the file/directory with the current location in the system.

 #### More About Files

-To the terminal everything is a file.
+To the terminal, everything is a file.
 There is a file command that tells you what type of file a path is.
 Use quotes to tell the terminal to view a file as a single command.
-Use backslash (\) to nullify the meaning of the next character.
+Use a backslash (\) to nullify the meaning of the next character.